Pediatric Outpatient Medical Rehabilitation

-At 18 months old, Jabin survived a devastating apartment complex fire.
-Jabin and his oldest brother Jacob made it out of the building in time.
+At just 18 months old, Jabin survived a devastating apartment complex fire.
+He and his oldest brother Jacob made it out of the building in time.
 Sadly, their grandmother and brother Jeremiah did not.
-Jabin was rushed to the hospital where he spent the next three months recovering from second and third degree burns that covered more than 42% of his body.
-Once discharged, he immediately started services in the Pediatric Medical Rehabilitation Program at Ability KC.
+Jabin was rushed to the hospital where he spent the next three months recovering from second and third degree burns.
+The burns covered more than 42% of his body.
+When he was discharged he immediately started in the Pediatric Medical Rehabilitation Program at Ability KC.

-At the time of admission to Ability KC he still had open wounds on his face and upper extremities that required multiple bandage and dressing changes each day.
-Yet Jabin’s tenacious youthful spirit never waivered.
-The family and therapy teams set his initial goals to complete age appropriate self care skills such as getting dressed and feeding himself as well as interacting with peers.
+When he came to Ability KC he still had open wounds on his face and upper body that needed multiple bandage and dressing changes daily.
+But Jabin’s tenacious spirit never wavered.
+His family and therapy teams set his first goals to do age appropriate self care skills like dressing and feeding himself and interacting with peers.

-Over the past two years, Jabin’s therapy teams have watched him thrive and achieve many milestones.
-It is not uncommon to see him circling the halls at Ability KC on his tricycle with his cape flowing behind him in honor of his favorite hero, Superman.
-Today, he is able to grasp items, ride his tricycle, chase his big brother and play basketball with his friends.
-Jabin’s goals will continue to evolve as he ages and, Ability KC will remain his partner in celebrating all of life’s big events.
+During the past two years Jabin’s therapy teams have watched him thrive.
+It isn’t uncommon to see him circling the halls at Ability KC on his tricycle with his Superman cape flowing behind him.
+Today, he can grasp items, chase his brother and play basketball with his friends.
+Jabin’s goals will change as he ages.
+Ability KC will remain a partner in celebrating all of his big events.